-In addition, students may request that deans of students, teachers, coaches, or administrators submit letters of recommendation to these organizations to give insight into their academic achievement and character.
+In addition, students may request College & Career Counselors, Deans of Students, Teachers, Coaches, or Administrators submit letters of recommendation to these organizations to give insight into their academic achievement and character.
 All statements, opinions, assessments, and other information provided by faculty or staff members are considered confidential.

-If you do not wish KS faculty and staff members to release information, respond to questions, and/or issue letters of recommendation regarding your student, you must notify your student's College Counselor and Dean of Student in writing.
+If you do not wish KS faculty and/or staff members to release information, respond to questions, and/or issue letters of recommendation regarding your student, you must notify your student's College & Career Counselor and Dean of Student in writing.
 Note that the support staff will be unable to process any college applications on your child's behalf should you ask to withhold the information.